Samsung Galaxy S23 vs. S22: Should you upgrade?

 - Display scratches somewhat easily

-So, did Samsung actually listen and make the improvements we asked for?
-After spending some time with the Galaxy S23, I can confidently say it has.
-However, on paper, Samsung beefed things up a little on the inside while simplifying things on the outside.
-In real-life use, the gains really show, making for a nice step in the right direction for Samsung's smallest flagship phone.
+Did Samsung listen and make the improvements we asked for?
+After spending time with the Samsung Galaxy S23, I can confirm it has.
+However, on paper, Samsung beefed things up a little on the inside while streamlining stuff on the outside.
+In real-life use, the gains show, making this a nice step in the right direction for Samsung's smallest flagship phone.

-That said, the Galaxy S22 was no slouch, either, and with the recent price drop, it's still a phone worth considering if you can find a good deal on it.
-Here, we'll compare the Galaxy S22 and Galaxy S23 to see which is a better fit for you and help determine whether or not an upgrade is in order.
+That said, the Galaxy S22 was no slouch, either.
+With the recent price drop, it's still a phone worth considering if you can find a good deal.
+Here, we'll compare the Galaxy S22 and Galaxy S23 to see which fits you better and help you determine whether an upgrade is necessary.

 Samsung Galaxy S23 vs. S22: Design

 After mostly copying/pasting the S21 design into the Galaxy S22, Samsung opted for a fresher take on the Galaxy S23.
-It removed the camera island on the top corner of the phone and instead opted to have the three camera modules individually protruding out of the rear panel.
-The effect is pretty clean, and it's very much giving LG Velvet but without the raindrop effect.
+It removed the camera island on the phone's top corner and protruded the three camera modules individually out of the rear panel.
+The effect is pretty clean, giving LG Velvet without the raindrop effect.

-It's clear Samsung was trying to give the Galaxy S23 series a more cohesive design, and it pretty much nailed it.
+Samsung wanted to give the Galaxy S23 series a more cohesive design and did a great job at it.
 The result is a flatter back that feels less busy without the camera island, similar to the Galaxy S23 Ultra.

-Interestingly, Samsung has also used this same design for its mid-range/budget smartphones, such as the Galaxy A14 5G, and it has continued the same design for the new S24 series and the recent A-series models, too.
-The design does make the Galaxy S23 look less distinctive than its budget smartphones.
-Not to mention, the design is pretty dull compared to other phones.
+This design might look familiar since Samsung has also used it for its mid-range/budget smartphones.
+For example, the design applies to the Galaxy A14 5G and has continued the same design for the new S24 series and the recent A-series models.
+However, the design does make the Galaxy S23 look less distinctive than its budget smartphones.
+Not to mention, it is pretty dull compared to other phones.

-Meanwhile, the Galaxy S22 still stands out a bit more with its unique camera island.
+Meanwhile, the Galaxy S22 still stands out with its unique camera island.
 It also has some nice colors, like our favorite green or the newer Bora Purple.
-The Galaxy S23 mixes it up and even goes for a different hue of green, but somehow, it doesn't seem to stand out as much.
-There are also some online exclusive colors, such as Graphite, Cream, Violet, and Sky Blue.
+The Galaxy S23 mixes it up and uses a different green hue, but it doesn't seem to stand out.
+Some online-exclusive colors include Graphite, Cream, Violet, and Sky Blue.

-Other than the cameras and colors, the Galaxy S23 and Galaxy S22 look broadly similar.
+Besides the cameras and colors, the Galaxy S23 and Galaxy S22 look similar.
 This includes the 6.1-inch display with a hole-punch selfie camera, a slightly curved aluminum frame, and the placement of the ports.
-Unfortunately, the power and volume buttons have shifted up quite a bit on the Galaxy S23, so if you were thinking of using a Galaxy S22 case for your S23, think again.
-It's quite unfortunate, given how Samsung continues to tout its sustainability efforts, only to render its previous flagship cases useless for those that end up upgrading.
+Unfortunately, the power and volume buttons have shifted quite a bit on the Galaxy S23, so if you were considering using a Galaxy S22 case for your S23, think again.
+It's unfortunate that Samsung continues to tout its sustainability efforts, only to render its previous flagship cases useless for those upgrading.
 But I digress.

-For extra peace of mind, Samsung slapped Gorilla Glass Victus 2 on the Galaxy S23 series.
-This means that it should be able to withstand drops onto uneven surfaces like concrete.
+It's great that Samsung slapped Gorilla Glass Victus 2 on the Galaxy S23 series.
+The addition of the Victus 2 means that it should be able to withstand drops onto uneven surfaces like concrete, but hopefully, your phone won't have to suffer such drops.
 I'm not brave enough to purposefully try this with the S23, but I'll take Samsung at its word.
 The S22 has withstood the tests of time and several drops, with only some scratches on the display as proof of its trials and tribulations.
 Still, you should consider slapping on a Galaxy S23 case or screen protector.
+Adding these accessories will help your phone last longer.

 Samsung Galaxy S23 vs. S22: Specs & performance

-The devices don't just look different on the outside, but there are some notable differences on the inside.
+The devices don't just look distinct on the outside; Samsung has also made some changes on the inside.
 For starters, the Galaxy S23 now uses a Snapdragon chip globally.
-That's a big plus for fans in countries where Samsung sells the Exynos variants.
+Samsung's use of the Snapdragon chip is excellent news for users in countries where Samsung sells Exynos variants.

-The Snapdragon 8 Gen 2 for Galaxy features a more powerful prime core than its predecessor, and it's also clocked much higher than the standard Snapdragon 8 Gen 2, meaning it should be able to perform better than many of the best Android phones currently powered by the new chip.
-The Galaxy S22 was plenty powerful, although it suffered from some early throttling and thermal issues.
-Qualcomm seemed to learn with the introduction of the 8+ Gen 1, and in my experience, the 8 Gen 2 also takes these lessons to heart.
+The Snapdragon 8 Gen 2 for Galaxy features a more powerful prime core than the previous model.
+It is also clocked much higher than the standard Snapdragon 8 Gen 2, meaning it should perform better than many of the best Android phones currently powered by the new chip.
+Although the Galaxy S22 was powerful, it suffered from some early throttling and thermal issues.
+Qualcomm seemed to learn from the introduction of the 8+ Gen 1, and in my experience, the 8 Gen 2 also takes these lessons to heart.

 When performing various tasks or playing graphically intensive games, the Galaxy S23 gets a little warm, but it doesn't seem nearly as hot as the Galaxy S22 when performing the same tasks.
-This is likely thanks not only to the new chip but also to a larger vapor chamber for better cooling.
+This is likely thanks to the new chip and a larger vapor chamber for better cooling.

 Category | Samsung Galaxy S23 | Samsung Galaxy S22 |